Adult Psychology Services

 For services provided by students (under supervision of licensed psychologists), fees are set on a sliding scale according to the client’s income and the number of persons living in the household.
 A fee arrangement will be made with the clinic manager before the intake session.

 Cancellation policy: Clients are required to give 24 hours’ notice for all cancellations.
 Failure to provide this notice will result in a charge.

 Clinicians and Supervisors

-The following are licensed psychologists who currently supervise Psychology student clinicians.
+The following are licensed clinicians who currently provide services and / or supervise Psychology student clinicians.

 Monday–Thursday: 8:30 am–8:30 pm

 To schedule an appointment or for any questions regarding services, please contact the Behavioral Health Clinic:

 The Sorenson Center is not a crisis clinic.

 In a crisis situation, please use one of the following resources: